sommerfn/azure-docs.de-de/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Parameter

 ### <a name="-verbose"></a>-Verbose
-**Allgemeiner Parameter.** Verwenden Sie diesen Parameter, um detaillierte Protokolle auszugeben.
+**Allgemeiner Parameter.** Verwenden Sie diesen Parameter, um detaillierte Protokolle anzuzeigen.

 ## <a name="output"></a>Output